 Q: When will I receive the clinical schedule?

-A: Clinical schedules will be posted online, approximately four weeks prior to the first day of the exam and will include the specific clinic time for the Endodontic exam and your Candidate ID.
-You will need your login and password to access your schedule.
+A: Clinical schedules will be posted online, approximately four weeks prior to the first day of the exam and will include the specific clinic time for the Endodontic and Prosthodontic exams and your Candidate ID.
+You will need your username and password to access your schedule.
 Schedules will only be available if your application is complete and all of your required documentation is in the WREB office.

 Q: Can I change my assigned time for the Endodontics exam?